nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/blood-cancer-data-access.md

 ![KF upload ids](../../images/KF-upload-ids.png "KF upload ids")

 The resulting view in the portal lists all the participants and files associated with the study.
-Using the "File Filters" tab the details of the experimental strategy, data type and file formats can also be viewed.
+Using the "File Filters" tab the details of the experimental strategy, data type and file formats can be viewed.
 The lock icon under the "Actions" column implies protected data and access has to be requested.

 ![KF subset list](../../images/KF-subset-list.png "KF subset list")